Member of the Audit Committee

 Chairman of the Audit Committee

-William is a former top civil servant with experience of working in the private sector as a non executive director.
-He has change management experience in creating the Department for Transport and the Department of Energy & Climate Change and five years' experience of working direct to the Prime Minister (Thatcher and Blair).
+William is a former top civil servant with experience of working in the private sector as a non-executive director.
+He has change management experience in creating the Department for Transport and the Department of Energy & Climate Change and five years' experience of working directly to the Prime Minister (Thatcher and Blair).

 He has fifteen years' Board level experience in five Departments focusing on energy and transport.
 William's last post was as Director General, Energy at DECC, where he was responsible for the UK Energy Paper of 2007, the UK Renewable Energy Strategy of 2008 and the UK Lower Carbon Transition Plan of 2009.

 Since leaving the civil service in 2009, he has been Chairman of Cambridge Economic Policy Associates and a non-executive director of Eggborough Power Ltd, Helius Energy plc, the National Renewable Energy Centre Ltd, Impax Environmental Markets plc and Greencoat UK Wind plc, as well as an adviser to Which? and a member of the Advisory Board of the Energy Policy Research Group at Cambridge.
 He was awarded the CB in the New Year Honours 2010.

 Mark has 29 years' experience in utility infrastructure at Executive and Non-Executive levels and has worked with government and regulators to inform and develop national policy.
 Mark spent 10 years as MD Networks at SSE, one of the UK's largest utility companies where he was responsible for the electricity Transmission, Distribution, Telecoms and Utility Contracting businesses.
 Most recently, he was CEO at Green Highland Renewables, the UK's largest developer and owner of run-of-river hydro-electric schemes.
 He has held various Chairman and Non-Executive roles, including Lead Director for Safety.